Tayeb-Ahmed-TAS/CPP/Introduction of C++/Class & Object/README.md

 - A constructor is a special type of member function that is called automatically when an object is created.

           class  Wall {
                public:
                   // create a constructor
                   Wall() {
                       // code
                   }
                 };

+  - The constructor has the same name as the class.

+  - It is always public

+  - It does not have any return value.